aneesh6214/The-Emergent-Machine/devjournal.md

 What emergent behaviors arise, what enable them?
 Can we cultivate an emergent personality?
 An agentic personality that evolves overtime?

-# Entry 1 - Core Tweet Gen
+# Entry 1 - Basic Tweet Gen
 generate tweets simply from a prompt. implement rudimentary memory system to make sure model "knows about" its past tweets. prompt the model to reflect about a topic and generate a tweet